Page last updated:

-This topic explains how Cloud Foundry (CF) uses WebSockets, why developers use WebSockets in their apps, and how operators can configure their load balancer to support WebSockets.
+This topic explains how Pivotal Application Service (PAS) uses WebSockets, why developers use WebSockets in their apps, and how operators can configure their load balancer to support WebSockets.

 The WebSocket protocol provides full-duplex communication over a single TCP connection.
 Apps can use WebSockets to perform real-time data exchange between a client and a server more efficiently than HTTP.